vemarx/vemarx/README.md

 ## Hi there 👋

-#I'm a Software Development student and translator as a full-time job!
+I'm a Software Development student and translator as a full-time job!
-#😄 Pronouns: she/her
-#📫 How to reach me: vemarx.dev@gmail.com

 <!--